This new image from ESO’s Very Large Telescope is the sharpest view ever of the dusty disc around the close pair of aging stars IRAS 08544-4431.

 The team finds that discs around old stars are indeed very similar to the planet-forming ones around young stars.
 Whether a second crop of planets can really form around these old stars is yet to be determined, but it is an intriguing possibility.

-“Our observations and modelling open a new window to study the physics of these discs, as well as stellar evolution in double stars.
+“Our observations and modeling open a new window to study the physics of these discs, as well as stellar evolution in double stars.
 For the first time the complex interactions between close binary systems and their dusty environments can now be resolved in space and time,” concludes Hans Van Winckel.